Born This Way (song): 2011 Grammys and The Monster Ball

-On the February 9, 2011, episode of The Ellen DeGeneres Show, singers Justin Bieber and James Blunt performed their own rendition of the song along with DeGeneres, improvising the music, while singing the chorus.
-During the show, Gaga confirmed via telephone that she would perform "Born This Way" on February 13, 2011, at the 53rd Annual Grammy Awards.
-Gaga arrived at the ceremony in a giant incubating vessel that was carried onto the red carpet by numerous fashion models.
+Gaga first performed "Born This Way" live on February 13, 2011, at the 53rd Annual Grammy Awards.
+She arrived at the ceremony in a giant incubating vessel that was carried onto the red carpet by numerous fashion models.
 She later emerged from another bigger egg on stage, dressed in a high ponytail, gold bra top and long skirt, with black and gold makeup and pointed shoulders and horns protruding from her face.
 The "Born This Way" performance was introduced by Ricky Martin.
 In the first few seconds after performing the intro of the song, Gaga emerged from the egg, and after the first chorus, she whipped her hair in a manner similar to singer Willow Smith.
 Before the "No matter gay, straight or bi" line of the song, an organ emerged from the stage floor.
 Gaga played the music on the organ, which was surrounded by mannequin heads submerged in gel, before belting out the rest of the bridge as her dancers surrounded her.
 Before leaving the stage, Gaga put on her trench and hat as the song faded out and Gaga and her dancers ended the performance with their hands put up in paws.